souvikhaldar/huntsman/README.md

 # Transfer to a target
-Once you've compiled huntsman for the target OS and arch, you can transfer it using `scp` or any tool of choice:
+Once you've compiled huntsman for the target OS and arch, you can transfer it using `scp` or any tool of choice, for exploiting the victim.
 Eg, transfering linux binary to target machine:
 `scp ./download/linux_amd64 username@address:location`